 Chiang Mai Wedding Planning

-Chiang Mai is a land of misty mountains and colorful hill tribes, a playground for seasoned travelers, a paradise for shoppers and a delight for adventurers.
+Chiang Mai is a land of misty mountains and colorful hill tribes.
+It’s a playground for seasoned travelers, a paradise for shoppers and a delight for adventurers.

-With such a diverse range of attractions and an equally grand selection of dining and accommodation options, Chiang Mai is a place for where your destination wedding dreams do come true.
+With a diverse range of attractions and an equally grand selection of dining and accommodation options, Chiang Mai is a place where destination wedding dreams really do come true.

 Gleaming like a northern star from the heights of Doi Suthep (the regal mountain overlooking the city from the northwest) is Wat Phra That Doi Suthep.
 It is one of the most historically and spiritually significant places in Thailand.
 This regal mountain overlooks the city from the northwest, providing commanding views from its summit.
 Aside from its dominating presence on the horizon, Doi Suthep is the home of some of the most deeply loved symbols in the Kingdom.